 Shanna knows a thing or two about tenacity, dedicating herself as an advocate for sobriety in rural communities.
 Using her own experience as a recovered alcoholic, Shanna founded charity organisation Sober in the Country; a rural health movement which seeks to save lives by teaching Aussies that ‘…it’s okay to say no to a beer…’.
 In addition to having given a popular TEDx Talk, Shanna was a Finalist for the 2018 AgriFutures Rural Women’s Award, is a regular voice in the media and will feature on the ABC’s Australian Story on the 18th of November 2019.
 Shanna and her husband Tim live in Narrabri in north-west New South Wales, though the positive impact of Shanna’s work can be seen and felt all over rural Australia.

-When asked what concerned Shanna about the health and safety of those in rural industries, she acknowledged the irrefutable dangers associated with driving – both long distances and / or under the influence of alcohol.
+When asked what concerned Shanna about the health and safety of those in rural industries and communities, she acknowledged the irrefutable dangers associated with driving – both long distances and / or under the influence of alcohol.
 In addition to avoiding getting behind the wheel after a few drinks, Shanna recommends maintaining deliberate and regular communication throughout the course of a long-distance trip and guarding against complacency that ‘it won’t happen to me’.

 How would you describe yourself in three words?